Stump Pass – like a Painting by Salvador Dali

 They are giving the name “Redskin” a whole new meaning.
 It always seems to be a good idea to apply sunscreen when baking in the summer sun.
 Maybe next time they will be more cautious… but maybe not.

-The beach section along the Gulf of Mexico does not provide any shade at all.
+The beach section along the Gulf of Mexico does not give any shade at all.
 Bring your umbrella, canopy or whatever sun protection you have.
 The east side does provide shade, though.
 But there are very limited spots where you can put your chairs.

 You can find a place here and there but you are competing against the mangroves, and they usually win.
 They are protected by the way, don’t chop ’em down.